fab1o978/LedProgressBar/README.md

-# LedProgressBar
+# LedProgressBar - Alpha
-Arduino library to turn on (fading) leds based on input value, like a progress bar.
+Arduino library to sequentially turn on leds array or strip based on input value, like a progress bar.

+Intermediate values will be faded.
+Eg.: an input value of 55% on a 10 led strip, will turn on first 5 leds with full brightness and 6th led with half brightness.

 ## Examples
 ### Constructors